 The legal position

-The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017, in force from 6 April 2017, require private and voluntary sector employers with 250 or more employees in the UK to report their gender pay gap, based on pay data captured at 5 April each year (the ‘data snapshot date’).
-The first reports had to be published by 4 April 2018.
+The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 require private and voluntary sector employers with 250 or more employees in the UK to report their gender pay gap, based on pay data captured at 5 April each year (the ‘snapshot' date).

-- the difference between the mean and median hourly pay rate and bonuses of male and female employees
+- The difference between the mean and median hourly pay rates and bonuses of male and female employees.

-- the proportion of male and female employees receiving bonuses and working full-time, in each pay quartile.
+- The proportion of male and female employees receiving bonuses in each pay quartile.

 How the regulations are enforced

 Not filing a report breaches the Equality Act 2010, and could prompt enforcement action by the Equality and Human Rights Commission (EHRC).

-We have helped shape the gender pay gap regulations since the initial consultation on them in 2015, steering government away from a league table approach towards encouraging narrative reporting, on the grounds that this was more likely to lead to positive and sustainable action on closing the gap.
-Statistics collected nationally show wide variations in the gender pay gap across sectors, and we’ve argued that not explaining factors behind this – such as occupational segregation, and early career choices among women – could actually deter women from exploring opportunities in areas striving to correct an inherent gender imbalance, such as science and engineering.
+At a national level, statistics show wide variations in the gender pay gap across sectors, and we’ve argued that not explaining the factors behind this – such as occupational segregation, and early career choices among women – could actually deter women from exploring opportunities in science and engineering and other sectors striving to correct an inherent gender imbalance.